termitehuegel/web-programming-demo-project/demo-project-frontend/README.md

 # Demo Project Frontend

 This part of the project represents the frontend of the demo project.
-It is written in angular.
+It is written in angular and communicates with the backend via HTTP.

 ## Prerequisites

 Inorder for the build process to work it is necessary for the user to have `node.js` installed.
 Binaries for node.js can be found under https://nodejs.org/en.
+Next you should install the Angular CLI via `npm install -g @angular/cli`.
-After installing node execute `npm install` in this directory.
+After installing Angular execute `npm install` in this directory.
 Subsequently, a `/node_modules/` directory should appear.

 Inorder to run the project it is recommended to install `docker` (and `docker-compose`).